 Stock up on batteries for your universal remote so you are never caught without enough juice for your controller.

 A. Besides the obvious products (TVs and media players), you can program some universal remotes to control CD changers, laserdisc players, stereo systems, amplifiers, cassette tape decks, game consoles, satellite/cable boxes, and even computer light controls.

 A. No. Some technology is so outdated that it will never connect to a modern universal remote.
 Betamax is a good example, as the remotes for those systems are so out of date, they don’t conform to any standard system.

 However, some new tech devices also won’t connect.
 Why?
 Some manufacturers have made their products so highly secure that no remote — other than the one you would purchase from that company — will connect to it.

 A. The answer to this question depends on your remote.
 Some can only control three or four devices at a time.
 Others can handle up to 12 devices at once.
 The packaging on the remote should tell you how many devices you can successfully integrate.

-A. Yes, a modern remote purchased today will eventually become obsolete.
-But this will take some time.
+A. While the remote that came with your streaming stick or set-top box will always work with its intended device, a modern remote purchased today will eventually become obsolete with future electronics.
 Technology progresses, but people’s buying habits don’t always move quite as fast.
 If you like the tech you have and don’t want to buy anything new, we recommend that you stick with it until the day arrives that it must be replaced.

-However, if you’re the kind of consumer that quickly buys the next best thing, there’s a good chance your universal remote won’t “keep up” for quite as long.
+However, if you’re a consumer who tends to quickly buy the next best thing, there’s a good chance your universal remote won’t “keep up” for quite as long.